amicuchu/NintendoClientsWiki/NEX-Overview-(Game-Servers).md

     <td><b>Switch</b></td><td>Normal user accounts don't have a password anymore.
 Instead, they must provide an id token to log in.
 This token can be retrieved by logging in on the <a href="BAAS-Server">BAAS server</a> after acquiring a <a href="DAuth-Server">device token</a> and an <a href="AAuth-Server">application token</a>.</td>
   </tr>
 </table>

+For more details on authentication and the steps that are required to connect to the secure server, read the page about [kerberos authentication](Kerberos-Authentication).